 1oz Lemon juice

 sugar and rose petal mixture for rim

-Again, lemon and rose build the base of the drink.
-And when combined with slightly more Vodka than usual and a touch of agave syrup.
+Again, lemon and rose to build the base of the drink.
+And when combined with slightly more vodka than usual and a touch of agave syrup.
 The result is a delicious floral take on a Lemon Drop Martini.

 1.5 oz Gin